-MakerSpace and 3D Printing
+MakerSpace & 3D Printing *CLOSED*

 Start with an idea and make it real.
-The Summer MakerSpace Experience will help you design and prototype a functional model.
+The Summer MakerSpace experience will help you design and prototype a functional model.
 Students learn creative ways to problem solve and develop their ideas.

 This innovative summer program for high school students introduces principles for the design and fabrication of 3D models using state-of-the-art 3D printers, with emphasis on 3D design, 3D printing best practices, and build materials.
 Students learn to design and fabricate their own 3D prototypes in a hands-on fashion.
 Discover methods for rapid prototyping and additive design.
 Students will also build and configure a fully-functional 3D printer from basic components.